aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

-Opulence's network library provides better abstractions for HTTP requests, responses, bodies, headers, and URIs.
+Aphiria's network library provides better abstractions for HTTP requests, responses, bodies, headers, and URIs.
 It also comes built-in with support for RFC-compliant [content negotiation](#content-negotiation) for request and response bodies.

 <h2 id="requirements">Requirements</h2>